dcmi/dc-srap/docs/srap-profile.md

 > `YYYY` | `YYYY-MM` | `YYYY-MM-DD`

 If a resource has been placed under an embargo, during which its content is not available to the general public, the `srap:embargoDateRange` property SHOULD be used to indicate the date range under which the embargo is in place.
 The date range MUST be expressed using the [Extended Date/Time Format](https://www.loc.gov/standards/datetime/) (EDTF); more specifically, as an EDTF Level 1 Extended Interval, which permits open-ended intervals.
+In RDF data, the data type `edtf:EDTF` SHOULD be used to indicate that the value conforms to EDTF.

 ### Embargo example